Can the feature-full Garmin fenix 6 Pro Solar live up to its price tag? Alex Roddie puts this GPS watch to the test.

 Despite high cost, if you want mapping on your wrist this is an excellent choice.

-If you want to see more GPS watches then check out the rest of Alex’s guide to GPS watches
+If you want to compare more GPS watches, check out the rest of Alex’s guide to GPS watches.